Accelerated Master's Program (4+1)

-The Accelerated Master’s program (formally the 4+1 External Submatriculation Program) enables qualified undergraduates outside of the University of Pennsylvania to begin a master’s degree program at Penn Engineering while still completing their undergraduate degree at their respective institution.
-Currently these include: Bryn Mawr College and Haverford College.
-The deadline to apply for Fall 2020 is February 1, 2020.
+The Accelerated Master’s program (formally the 4+1 External Submatriculation Program) enables qualified undergraduates outside of the University of Pennsylvania to begin a Master’s degree program at Penn Engineering while still completing their undergraduate degree at their respective institution.
+Currently these include Bryn Mawr College, Haverford College and LaSalle University.
+The deadline to apply for Fall 2023 is February 1, 2023.

 To find out more about our master’s programs, entry requirements, and/or graduation requirements, go to the list of programs.
-There, you will also find contact information for each program’s graduate coordinator who can answer questions regarding the respective degrees.
-(Please note: the Integrated Product Design master’s programs are not included in the 4+1.
-Those interested in these programs must apply through the normal application process).
-A list of the master’s program Graduate Coordinators contact information can be found here.
+If you have questions regarding your prospective program, contact the program’s Graduate Coordinator; contact information can be found here.

-Upon approval by the respective graduate faculty at Penn Engineering and your respective undergraduate college, a student admitted to the Accelerated Master’s 4+1 may take and use up to three graduate courses at Penn for both undergraduate and graduate credit.
-(Biotechnology master’s students may count up to four.)
+Upon approval by the respective graduate faculty at Penn Engineering and your respective undergraduate college, a student admitted to the Accelerated Master’s may take up to three graduate courses at Penn for both undergraduate and graduate credit.
+(Biotechnology master’s students may take up to four.)

 Minimum Requirements for Application:

 To apply, you must have the necessary background and major to enter into the desired master’s degree program, which may be found on the website of each respective master’s program.
-A full listing of the Penn Engineering master’s programs is here.
-A minimum cumulative GPA of 3.0, as well as a minimum 3.0 GPA in all math, science, and engineering courses, or “STEM GPA” (the equivalent of the “Major” GPA in Penn Engineering Undergraduate programs), are required to apply.
-In addition, students should apply no later than February 1 of their Junior year.
+A full listing of the Penn Engineering Master’s programs is here.
+A minimum cumulative GPA of 3.0, as well as a minimum 3.0 GPA in all math, science, and engineering courses, or “STEM GPA” are required to apply.
+In addition, students should apply no later than February 1 of their junior year.
 Admission decisions are made on a selective basis.

-The GRE is not required for 4+1 applicants.
+The GRE is not required for Accelerated Master’s applicants.
 However, you are encouraged to take the GRE, if you plan to pursue a Ph.D.